troymessina/ElectronicsLab/chapters/07Transistors.md

 A cross-section of the npn type bipolar junction transistor (bjt) collector-emitter-base structure. [^3]
 ```

 Unlike many other types of transistors, BJTs are generally not symmetrical.
 If the emitter and collector are swapped, the device no longer operates in its intended forward active mode but instead enters a reverse mode.
-In this reversed configuration, the current gain is significantly reduced, with α often falling below 0.5.
+In this reversed configuration, the current gain is significantly reduced, with $\alpha$ often falling below 0.5.
 This asymmetry is mainly due to differences in doping: the emitter is heavily doped to maximize carrier injection efficiency, while the collector is lightly doped to handle higher reverse bias voltages without breaking down.
 In standard operation, the collector–base junction is reverse biased.
 The heavy doping of the emitter ensures that the majority of charge carriers in the emitter–base junction are injected from the emitter side, which is essential for achieving a high current gain.

 ```{figure} ../figures/ch7_transistors/NPN_BJT_Basic_Operation.svg